-It can be a challenge finding new Pokémon to catch in Pokémon Go — it wouldn’t be a fun game if the monsters were evenly dispersed (and no-one would ever touch Ratatta).
+Finding new Pokémon to catch in Pokémon Go can be challenging — it wouldn’t be a fun game if the monsters were evenly dispersed.
 But perhaps you’re looking in the wrong place?
 You won’t ever find different Pokémon if you don’t look in different places.

-So if you’re looking to capture something more exotic than another Pidgey, you’re going to have to explore some new lands. but where should you actually go?
-And is there an easy way to find the specific Pokémon you want?
-The answer isn’t quite as easy as yes or no, and that’s where Pokémon nests come in.
+So if you’re looking to capture something more exotic than another Pidgey, you’ll have to explore some new lands.
+But where should you go?
+Is there an easy way to find the specific Pokémon you want?
+The answer isn’t quite as easy as yes or no, and that’s where Pokémon Nests come in.

 What is a Pokémon nest?